jadecobra/python_tdd_exercises/source/objects/family_ties.rst

 * :ref:`how to pass values from tests to functions<telephone>`
 * :ref:`how to make dictionaries with functions<how to make a person>`
 * :ref:`how to make objects<objects>`
-* :ref:`how to use class attributes to remove repetition<AssertionError 2: use class attributes>`
+* :ref:`how to use object attributes to remove repetition<AssertionError 2: use object attributes>`
 * :ref:`what happens when objects have one or more parents<family ties>`

-:ref:`Would you like to use class attributes with the 'functions' project?<test functions with None>`
+:ref:`Would you like to use object attributes with the 'functions' project?<test functions with None>`

 ----